-Strategic goal 2: continue to integrate a gender perspective in all areas of the Office's work and to implement the policies in relation to SGBC and crimes against children
+Strategic goal 2: continue to integrate a gender perspective in all areas of the Office's work and to pay particular attention to SGBC and crimes against and affecting children, in accordance with Office policies

-- 48. In its Policy Paper on SGBC, published in June 2014, the Office declared its commitment to (i) integrating a gender perspective and analysis into all areas of its work; (ii) being innovative in the investigation and prosecution of these crimes, (iii) providing adequate training for staff, (iv) adopting a victim-responsive approach in its work, and (v) paying special attention to staff interaction with victims and witnesses, their families and communities.
-The Office will also continue to ensure that its activities do not cause harm to victims and witnesses. - 49.
+- 49. In its Policy on SGBC, published in June 2014, the Office declared its commitment to (i) integrating a gender perspective and analysis into all areas of its work; (ii) being innovative in the investigation and prosecution of these crimes, (iii) providing adequate training for staff, (iv) adopting a victim-responsive approach in its work, and (v) paying special attention to staff interaction with victims and witnesses, their families and communities.
+The Office will also continue to ensure that its activities do not cause harm to victims and witnesses. - 50.
 The Office will continue to pay particular attention to SGBC from the earliest stages to address specific challenges posed to the investigation and prosecution of these crimes, including under-or non-reporting owing to societal, cultural, or religious factors.
 Within its mandate, the Office will apply a gender analysis to all crimes within its jurisdiction.
-It will bring charges for SGBC wherever there is sufficient evidence to support such charges. - 50.
-The Office will continue to enhance its institutional capacity to effectively investigate and prosecute SGBC through recruitment and training. - 51.
-The Office will also monitor the implementation of the Policy, in accordance with the Implementation Plan developed in 2015. - 52.
+It will bring charges for SGBC wherever there is sufficient evidence to support such charges. - 51.
+The Office will continue to enhance its institutional capacity to effectively investigate and prosecute SGBC through recruitment and/or training. - 52.
+The Office will also monitor the implementation of the Policy. - 53.
 Similarly, the Office will pay particular attention to crimes against children.
 To this end, a comprehensive Policy on Children will be finalised and implemented.
-Extensive consultations internally and with experts, have commenced.
-The Policy will address issues relating to children in and affected by armed conflict, including interaction at different phases of the Office's work, the best interests of the child, consent, protection and support.
-Following the adoption of this Policy Paper, the Office will develop a plan to ensure effective implementation.
+Extensive consultations internally, with experts have been completed, and consultations with children, have been scheduled.
+The Policy will address issues relating to children in and affected by armed conflict, including the Office's interaction with them at different phases of its work, the best interests of the child, consent, protection and support.
+Following the adoption of this Policy, the Office will develop a plan to ensure effective implementation.